hpcleuven/VscDocumentation/source/software/blas_and_lapack.rst

 code using these libraries on systems on which the libraries are not available.

-Blas and Lapack at the VSC
+BLAS and LAPACK at the VSC
 --------------------------

 We provide BLAS and LAPACK routines through the toolchains.
 Hence the